Ignacio Scocco: River Plate

 On 29 June 2017, Scocco chose River Plate as his next destination, signing a three-year contract for a transfer fee of $3,000,000.
 The transfer procedures lasted for days, as Judge Fabián Bellizia, who runs the Newell's trust, rejected River Plate's first offer of $1,800,000.
-Despite an initial offer of $2,600,000 from Club Atlético Independiente and the loan of Lucas Albertengo being rejected, Scocco insisted to play in the Monumental.
-The manager of River Plate wanted to have Scocco as soon as possible, as he would replace Sebastián Driussi who joined FC Zenit Saint Petersburg for €20 million.
-On 4 July 2017, he made his debut in the club as a starter in a 2–0 away win against Guarani FC in the 2017 Copa Libertadores.
+Despite an initial offer of $2,600,000 from Independiente and the loan of Lucas Albertengo being rejected, Scocco insisted to play in the Monumental.
+The manager of River Plate wanted to have Scocco as soon as possible, as he would replace Sebastián Driussi, who had joined Zenit Saint Petersburg for €20 million.
+On 4 July 2017, he made his debut in the club as a starter in a 2–0 away win against Guarani in the 2017 Copa Libertadores.

 On 21 September 2017, he scored five goals for River Plate in their 8–0 comeback home 2017 Copa Libertadores quarterfinals win against Bolivian side Jorge Wilstermann.

 On 8 October, Scocco continued to impress, scoring two goals in three minutes in a 3–0 victory over Defensa y Justicia in the Copa Argentina.
-In total, in 11 appearances with the club, he has scored 11 goals and had one assist.
+In total, in eleven appearances with the club, he has scored eleven goals and had one assist.

 On 1 November 2017, in the Copa Libertadores semifinals games against rivals Lanús was the key scorer in both games, but was not enough to avoid the exclusion from the final.

 On 9 December 2017, in the 2017 Copa Argentina Final he opened the score in the 2–1 win game against Atlético Tucumán.

 On 4 February 2018, Scocco scored a wonderful goal in a 2–0 home win game against Club Olimpo.
 'Nacho' received the ball in the centre of the field, swivelled around and with 8 touches ran more than half the length of the field, dribbling past five outfield players before he left goalkeeper Jorge Carranza on his backside with a feint, and slotted the ball into the net.
 Fans claimed that was the best goal of the last decade in international football.